-- 1. Continue to track how much you spend As discussed, keep tracking your expenses.
-See if you are still moving toward the goals you set.
-Make monitoring your financial health part of your routine. - 2.
-Use online budget tools and bill pay A spreadsheet, or simple paper and pencil, work well for budgeting, but many people prefer online tools.
-Whatever method you choose, stick to it and use it continually. - 3.
-Keep accurate records You can do it the old-fashioned way, by keeping copies of all your bills in manila envelopes.
-Have an envelope for each main expense category and develop a habit of putting all the receipts in the envelopes at the end of the day.
-If you're using an online tool, which requires you to link your bank and credit accounts to the online system, not all of your expenses will appear.
-You will need to manually enter cash purchases into the online system, so you need to keep those receipts in good order whether you use an online system or not. - 4.
-Set reasonable goals Don't expect to change your spending habits overnight.
+- 4. Set reasonable goals Don't expect to change your spending habits overnight.
 Set reasonable goals you think you can achieve.
-If you spent \$100 on movies each month before, aim initially to cut it back to, say, \$75 (rather than aiming for an unrealistic, drastic change such as \$10).
+If you previously spent \$100 on movies each month, aim initially to cut it back to, say, \$75 (rather than aiming for an unrealistic, drastic change such as \$10).
 If you find your initial goal easy to achieve, set a harder goal for yourself next month.
 As you achieve your goals, you'll begin to gain momentum.
-In turn, you'll build the motivation you need to change your financial lifestyle and keep it in good shape. - 5.
+In turn, you'll build the motivation to change your financial lifestyle. - 5.
 Reward yourself From time to time, reward yourself for meeting certain milestones.
 Of course, do not reward yourself excessively and dissipate your savings.
 For example, if you saved \$200 by dining out less, treating yourself to a \$200 wardrobe purchase as a reward will cancel out your accomplishment.